mbuckler/personal-website/content/post/idf.md

 very large body of work in your field then try to focus on citing survey papers for the general background and then limit your more specific citations to work which is closely related.
-Also, do your best to list any other groups, researchers, or companies who work in your area as it will help the attorney's in their further prior art search.
+Also, do your best to list any other groups, researchers, or companies who work in your area as it will help the attorneys in their further prior art search.

 4. What competitors are you aware of?